 We consult widely with supporters and welcome input on all aspects of our operations.
 Our Supporter Liaison has regular meetings with representatives of the Supporters Club and Trust and attends their meetings wherever possible.

 The club is committed to meeting Regulation 111, the Government's recent Expert Working Group (EWG) Supporter Ownership and Engagement discussions, which mean that senior executives at clubs will be required to, 'hold at least two meetings/fans forums per Season to which its supporters (or representatives) are to be invited in order to discuss significant issues relating to the club'.

 The club continues to strive for wider access to matches by offering a broad range of ticket prices both in terms of matchday tickets and season cards.

-Our Acting Head of Supporter Services is Taylor-Ann Kingscott.
-You can contact her with any queries on ticketing issues on 0117 963 0600 or at firstname.lastname@example.org.
+Our Customer Service & Revenue Manager is Ryan Corrigan, who can answer any ticketing issues on 0117 963 0600 or at Ryan.Corrigan@bristol-sport.co.uk.

 Concessionary prices are available to junior supporters, senior citizens (over-65) and disabled supporters in possession of medium to high rate Disability Living Allowance or its equivalent.
 The club provides: Family season cards in the new Family Section in the Lansdown Stand.

 Our Disability Liaison Officer is Gareth Torpy.
 He can help with any enquiries regarding equal access and can make necessary arrangements to improve a disabled fan’s match day experience.
 You can contact him via e-mail at email@example.com or by phone on 0117 963 0670.